43 Geography Trivia Questions [With Answers]

 Answer: La Paz, Bolivia, sitting at roughly 3,640 m (11,975 ft) above sea level.

-Why it trips people: The usual miss is Quito, Ecuador (~2,850 m).
+Why it trips people: The usual miss is Quito, Ecuador (about 2,850 m).
 Then comes a twist.
-La Paz is Bolivia’s administrative capital (seat of government), while Sucre is the constitutional capital.
-So whether La Paz counts depends on how you define “capital.”
-Guinness World Records awards it to La Paz.
+La Paz is Bolivia’s administrative capital (seat of government), while Sucre is the constitutional capital, so whether La Paz counts depends on how you define “capital.”
+Guinness World Records gives it to La Paz, and most quizmasters follow.

 39. Which country has the most islands?
 (Medium)